KjellHarald/videoapp/README.md

 # Video App
 A Fullstack Video Application that can be integrated into any website.

+Here is a few points to get you started.

 FrontEnd
 - Login and Registration
 - Custom-/ Video Player